 A revolution begins by looking at things differently.
 Do you agree?

 During the Crimean War (1853-1856), the English suffered great losses.
 Gunshot wounds are said to be responsible for the high mortality rates, but Florence Nightingale believes otherwise.
 It is mainly infections that soldiers succumb to.
-When she succeeds in implementing hygienic measures, the number of deaths drop dramatically.
+Her dream is to implement hygienic measures on a large scale.
+When Florence finally convinces her superiors, the number of deaths drop dramatically.

 The power of the patient.